Azure/Verified-Telemetry/docs/VT_API.md

 * `numberVerifiedTelemetries` Number of telemetries which would be supporting verified telemetry feature.

 * `enableVerifiedTelemetry` User specified value to set Verified Telemetry active or inactive, can also be configured during runtime from a writable Digital Twin property.

-* `flash_address` Starting address of FLASH memory where runtime configuration settings of Verified Telemetry can be stored.
-This can be NULL if user does not want to use FLASH to store Verified Telemetry runtime configuration settings.

 ## Return Value
 NX_AZURE_IOT_SUCCESS upon success or an error code upon failure.